myzhang93/steelwebsite/app/surface finish/mirror.md

 # Mirror Finish Stainless Steel – No.8 / 8K Finish for Maximum Reflection

 Mirror finish, also known as No.8 or 8K finish, is the highest level of polish achievable on stainless steel.
-It provides a true mirror-like surface with almost no visible grain, making it ideal for decorative and high-end applications.
+It provides a true mirror-like surface with almost no visible grain, making it ideal for decorative and high-end applications, particularly with [stainless steel sheets](/products/stainless-steel-sheet).

 ### What is Mirror Finish?
 Mirror finish is created by progressively finer polishing and buffing until the surface reflects light like a glass mirror.